lucaxbandini/VisageGuard/Step-By-Step-Guide.md

-**As recommended, this step-by-step guide will allow you to easily test VisageGuard.**
+**As recommended, this step-by-step guide will allow you to easily test VisageGuard.
+Please make sure to follow each step carefully.**

 # Preliminary Set-up